JonathanGoh95/fitness-tracking-app/README.md

 ### As a Guest:
 - I would have to sign up/in before I can add/edit any workouts.
+- I can view the Metabolic Equivalent of Task (MET) values for reference without signing up/in

 ### As a User, I want to:
 - Securely login before accessing my personal workout data.